 We have teamed up with Sprintax to provide you with an easy-to-use tax preparation software designed for nonresident students and scholars in the US.
-You will receive an email from the Office of International Students and Scholars (OISS), well before the tax filing deadline, providing you with a link to Sprintax to set up your account as well as your unique code to use on Sprintax.
-This unique code will cover the costs of the federal tax return and 8843 at no cost to you.
+You will receive an email from the Office of International Students and Scholars (OISS), well before the tax filing deadline, providing you with information on how to set up your account and apply a discount to cover the costs of the federal tax return and 8843 at no cost to you.

 We (and all other university staff) are not qualified or allowed to provide individual tax advice.
 We hope the following information will be helpful as you consider filing your taxes.